sabdoudaoura/GLMMC-Generalist-and-Lightweight-Model-for-Multilabel-Classification-/README.md

-# 👑 GLMMC: Generalist and Lightweight Model for Multilabel Classification
+# 🤖 GLMMC: Generalist and Lightweight Model for Multilabel Classification

-GLMMC is a Multilabel Classification Model capable of classifyin texts into various labels predifined entties using a bidirectional transformer encoder (BERT-like).
+GLMMC is a Multilabel Classification Model capable of classifying texts into various labels predifined entties using a bidirectional transformer encoder (BERT-like).
 It provides a practical alternative to Large Language Models (LLMs) that, despite their flexibility, are costly and large for resource-constrained scenarios.

 ### Usage
 ```python